azimuttapp/azimutt/libs/connector-postgres/README.md

 # PostgreSQL connector

-This library is able to connect to [PostgreSQL](https://www.postgresql.org) and extract its schema.
+This library is able to connect to [PostgreSQL](https://www.postgresql.org), extract its schema and more...

 It lists all schemas, tables, columns, relations and types and format them in a JSON Schema.